 Bonjour!
 I enjoyed French eats to commemorate the completion of 2 French examinations: End of semester exams as well as the internationally-recognized DELF A1.
 In January 2017, I started reacquainting with the language at my own pace until classes at the Alliance Française de la Jamaïque were discovered.
 Thanks to the lessons recalled from high school plus the 3 weeks of independent learning, I started at a beginner+ level then progressed from there.
 I marked the completions by indulging in French-inspired cuisine at Fromage Gourmet Market and Tea Tree Crêperie.

-A creative writing competition was entered in April for extra practice, which I subsequently won!
-The prizes received included a certificate, workbook, and a free registration for the DELF examination.
+Prior, I subsequently won a creative writing competition that I mainly did for extra practice!
+The prizes received included a certificate, workbook, and a free registration for the DELF examination above (thankfully).
 The surprise win turned out to be a blessing; I wanted to undergo the examination for professional reasons but wasn’t sure it would’ve been financially feasible.
 This is yet another example of mine of attracting opportunities into your own life.

-This has been my go-to place for French eats treats so far.
+This has been my go-to place for French-inspired eats treats so far.
 This is because I’ve sampled a number of different meals and have yet to pick a favourite.
 Each option so far has come with fair to filling serving sizes, are delicious and lightweight, and can be enjoyed without “shutting your eye” to pay.
-The visit following the DELF examination was my 3rd time at the establishment, with one visit for each meal time:
+The visit following the DELF examination was my 3rd time at the establishment, with one visit for each meal time.